-- 3. When connected, an icon named "DJI_A" followed by a number sequence will appear.
+- 3. When connected, an icon named "DJI\A" followed by a number sequence will appear.
 Click to start the file export. - 4.
 Safely remove the station before unplugging it from your computer.

-No additional software is required for exporting data from the CINESSD.
+: No additional software is required for exporting data from the CINESSD.
 You may also use the following DJI software based on your system.

-• Windows: DJI Camera Exporter.
+- Windows: DJI Camera Exporter. - Mac: DJI CINELIGHTTM.

-Mac: DJI CINELIGHT[TM].
+DO NOT remove the CINESSD when it is powered on.

-- DO NOT remove the CINESSD when it is powered on. - Insert the CINESSD before connecting the station to the computer. - The station icon will vary based on your computer operating system.
+- Insert the CINESSD before connecting the station to the computer. - Manual mode is recommended when recording videos using CINESSD (e.g., CinemaDNG or ProRes).
+When using auto-exposure modes (including AUTO, A, and S), the frame of the image may flicker. - The station icon will vary based on your computer operating system.